stacks-network/docs/_core/smart/overview.md

 ## Use cases

 Not every decentralized application requires smart contracts, but Clarity unlocks interesting capabilities for decentralized applications.
-Examples of interesting use cases include, but are not limited to:
+Examples of use cases include, but are not limited to:

 * Access control (e.g. pay to access)
 * Non-fungible and fungible tokens